anneschuth/anneschuth.github.io/about.markdown

 ![Picture of Anne Schuth](/assets/anne-campus.png)

-I recently joined Spotify as Engineering Manager for the Search team.
+I am Machine Learning Engineering Manager for the Search team at Spotify.

 Before joining Spotify, I spent almost 4 years at DPG Media in various roles, all contributing towards a push for personalisation of news products.